future-architect/cheetah-grid/packages/docs/api/js/column_styles/indicators.md

 # Indicators

 You can use the style property to display the indicators.
-Currently the only indicator style supported is `"triangle"` and it can only be placed in the top-left corner.
+Currently the only indicator style supported is `"triangle"`.

 ## Usage